What is the National Vaccine Injury Compensation Program (NVICP)?

 The Health Resources and Services Administration keeps an up to date list of vaccines covered under the National Vaccine Injury Compensation Program.
 The most recent list (revised March 21, 2017) can be found here.

-Anyone can file a petition in the National Vaccine Injury Compensation Program, regardless of age or citizenship status, as long as the effects of the injury (1) lasted for more than 6 months after the vaccination, (2) resulted in inpatient hospitalization and surgical intervention, or (3) resulted in death.
+Anyone can file a petition in the National Vaccine Injury Compensation Program, regardless of age or citizenship status, as long as the effects of the injury (1) lasted for more than 6 months after the vaccination, (2) resulted in inpatient hospitalization and surgical intervention while hospitalized, or (3) resulted in death.

 You may file a petition if:

-- You received a covered vaccine and believe you have been injured as a result of this treatment;
+- You received a covered vaccine and believe you have been injured as a result of this vaccination;

 - You are the parent or legal guardian of a child or disabled adult whom you believe has been injured by a covered vaccine;

-- You are the legal representative of the estate of a deceased person who you believe was injured by a covered vaccine and/or whose death you believe was a result of treatment with a covered vaccine.
+- You are the legal representative of the estate of a deceased person who you believe was injured by a covered vaccine and/or whose death you believe was a result of the covered vaccine.

 The covered vaccine must have been administered in the United States or its territories unless: